L270/-storage-emulated-0-Download-metasploit-framework-6.0.28-20210124112447_1rapid7-1.el6.x86_64.rpm/dev/Setting-Up-a-Metasploit-Development-Environment.md

 ## Getting Started

-We assume that you're on some recent version of Ubuntu Linux.
-If not, then you're going to be on your own on how to get all your dependencies lined up .
+This documentation is based on Ubuntu Linux, Desktop version 14.04.
+If this is not your version, the advice here will still be somewhat helpful, but probably won't exactly match your environment.

 If you've successfully set up a development environment on something non-Ubuntu, and you'd like to share, let us know and we'll link to your tutorial from here.

 Please note that Kali Linux (formerly Backtrack Linux) is not very suitable as a development environment, and you may run into missing upstream packages.
-It's a great place to use Metasploit, but not so great for hacking on it directly.
+It's a great place to use Metasploit, but not so great for doing development work on it.

 Throughout this documentation, we'll be using the example user of "Fakey McFakepants," who has the e-mail address of "mcfakepants@packetfu.com"